-The new retailer commendation program was introduced, expected to contribute to further energy efficient product sales.
+The retailer commendation program was introduced to contribute to further energy efficient product sales.
 Selecting appliance retailers who are active in selling and promoting energy-efficient products, the program awards a label to the store called as the "Top Energy Efficient Product Retailing Promotion Store".
-The selection indicators include shop assistants' knowledge, in-company training histories, etc. In FY 2009, 485 large-scale stores and 210 small-scale stores were certified as excellent stores.
-From those stores, a total of 6 stores were given Minister of Economy, Trade and Industry Award, Minister of the Environment Award, Director-General, Agency for Natural Resources and Energy Award and Chairman of ECCJ Award.
+The selection indicators include shop assistants' knowledge, in-company training histories, etc. In FY 2010, 233 large-scale stores and 54 small-scale stores were certified as excellent stores.
+From those stores, a total of 3 stores were given Minister of Economy, Trade and Industry Award, Minister of the Environment Award, Director-General, Agency for Natural Resources and Energy Award and Chairman of ECCJ Award.
+This program has ended.